zhenkewu/CFRL/docs/source/inputs_and_outputs/trajectory_arrays.rst

 step :math:`t`.
 Let :math:`N` be the total number of individuals and :math:`T` be the total number of transitions of each individual.

-This section introduces Trajectory Arrays, which is how trajectories are represented in CFRL.
+This section introduces Trajectory Arrays, which is how trajectories are represented in PyCFRL.
 Any trajectory satisfying the :ref:`data requirements <data_requirements>` can be represented by Trajectory Arrays.
-The trajectory inputs and outputs of CFRL functions and classes are all in the form of Trajectory Arrays.
+The trajectory inputs and outputs of PyCFRL functions and classes are all in the form of Trajectory Arrays.
 To convert trajectory data from a tabular format to Trajectory Arrays or from Trajectory Arrays to a tabular format, see :ref:`Tabular Trajectory Data <tabular_trajectory_data>`.